IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/importingzOSskills.md

 Provided with Version 2 of watsonx Assistant for Z is a set of pre-packaged skills which can be used to automate various tasks on z/OS, such as running different console commands and retrieving logs from batch jobs.

 The list of pre-packaged skills available include:

 - Authorized program list

 - z/OS IPL Information

 - Display zOS parmlib datasets

 - Unix System services options

 - Display zOS subsystems

 - List spool files

 - Retrieve dataset content

 - Retrieve spool file content

 - Retrieve z/OS Management Facility (OSMF) job status

 IBM watsonx Orchestrate requires that any OSMF environment you connect to for skill execution has certificate authority (CA) signed certificates.
-In the case of the Ansible Automation Platform (AAP) & Wazi z/OS environment provisioned in IBM Technology Zone (ITZ), the z/OS system is not currently using CA signed certificates and therefore won’t be able to execute the pre-packaged skills on your own z/OS system.
+In the case of the Ansible Automation Platform (AAP) & Wazi z/OS environment provisioned in IBM Technology Zone (ITZ), the z/OS system is not currently using CA signed certificates and therefore cannot execute the pre-packaged skills on your own z/OS system.
 For demo purposes, it is still recommended to import them so that the pre-packaged skills can be shown.

 Work is in progress to modify the ITZ environments so that they are enabled for skill execution using these pre-packaged skills.
 In the meantime, the underlying automation for these pre-packaged skills can still be demonstrated using the Ansible skill ‘z/OS Operator Command’ which is available to import.
 This works because the pre-packaged skills are executing console commands directly using OSMF APIs which can also be run using the Ansible template skill ‘z/OS Operator command’.
 For example, here are the console commands being used in some of the pre-packaged skills: